Total posts: 2

 And what are those?
 Oh, and what about from the previous game?

-This won't stop meI wonder if it's possible to finish the game with only the powers of the Darkness.
+It's unclearI wonder if it's possible to finish the game with only the powers of the Darkness.
 Who needs puny guns when you have the Darkness backing you up?

 State-sponsored usernameWell you can't use the darkness powers while in the light and there will probably be some places that are flooded with light.